 Understanding the separation ensures clarity regarding who may exercise control and under what conditions.

-State Laws Governing LLC Interests Held in Trust
+How Do State Laws Govern LLC Interests Held in Trust?

 State laws exhibit significant variation in recognizing LLC interests held in trust, affecting both the legal treatment and enforceability of such arrangements.
 These laws also influence the allocation of voting rights, often dictating whether trustees or beneficiaries exercise control.